ridhwan2/imgui-external-csgo/README.md

 So because of this, until widespread knowledge regarding CS2 and its vulnerabilities, this source no longer works, the repo will still be up and [compiled versions](https://github.com/ridhwan2/imgui-external-csgo/releases) are available likewise.

-Thanks to anyone who learned something or perhaps just wanted to use the cheat!
+Thanks to anyone who learned something or perhaps just wanted to use the cheat, again big thanks to cazz for allowing me to code something like this :)

 ## Credits
 - [cazz](https://www.youtube.com/@cazz)